Perfexionists/perun-demo/challenges/challenge-1-sorts/README.md

 We assume, you have initialized Perun somewhere along the path with `perun init`.

-To measure a performance profile runn the following:
+To measure a performance profile run the following:

     perun collect -c "./sort_file inputs/<INPUT>" kperf --repeat 1 --warmup 0
     perun collect -c "./sort_file inputs/<INPUT> quicksort" kperf --repeat 1 --warmup 0

 The first command runs our perf-based collector on `./sort_file` binary with workload from `inputs` directory, it runs the measurement only once, and performs no warmups.
 The resulting profiles are stored in `.perun/jobs` directory.
-You can also run `perun status`
+You can also run `perun status` to see which profiles are registered and can be used as tags.

 You can now compare the two profiles that you generated as follows: